End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Abstract

 \section{Abstract}

-We propose a new end-to-end trainable approach for multi-instance pose estimation by combining a convolutional neural network with a transformer.
-We cast multi-instance pose estimation from images as a direct set prediction problem.
-Inspired by recent work on end-to-end trainable object detection with transformers, we use a transformer encoder-decoder architecture together with a bipartite matching scheme to directly regress the pose of all individuals in a given image.
-Our model, called POse Estimation Transformer (POET), is trained using a novel set-based global loss that consists of a keypoint loss, a keypoint visibility loss, a center loss and a class loss.
-POET reasons about the relations between detected humans and the full image context to directly predict the poses in parallel.
-We show that POET can achieve high accuracy on the challenging COCO keypoint detection task.
-To the best of our knowledge, this model is the first end-to-end trainable multi-instance human pose estimation method.
+We propose an end-to-end trainable approach for multi-instance pose estimation, called POET ({\bf PO}se {\bf E}stimation {\bf T}ransformer).
+Combining a convolutional neural network with a transformer encoder-decoder architecture, we formulate multi-instance pose estimation from images as a direct set prediction problem.
+Our model is able to directly regress the pose of all individuals, utilizing a bipartite matching scheme.
+POET is trained using a novel set-based global loss that consists of a keypoint loss, a visibility loss and a class loss.
+POET reasons about the relations between multiple detected individuals and the full image context to directly predict their poses in parallel.
+We show that POET achieves high accuracy on the challenging COCO keypoint detection task while having less parameters and higher inference speed than other bottom-up and top-down approaches.
+Moreover, we show successful transfer learning when applying POET to animal pose estimation.
+To the best of our knowledge, this model is the first end-to-end trainable multi-instance pose estimation method and we hope it will serve as a simple and promising alternative.